The New York Times Games: User experience research

 The New York Times Games employs editors and a structured research process to develop and refine its games.
 For games like Wordle, editor Tracy Bennett works roughly one month in advance, and spends around two hours every week selecting and arranging the upcoming words for the game.
 The process involves randomly selecting candidate words from a database, researching their meanings, and evaluating the different letter combinations to identify potential "lucky guess" words that could take on user strategy.

 User feedback also plays a key role in the development process.
 The Times collects responses from players through various forms such as community forums, social media, and direct emails.
 From there, they review this feedback weekly to identify any recurring concerns or themes.
 In response to player feedback, specifically through experiments with holiday-related words, the Times decided to avoid themed puzzles for Wordle as they received negative responses from players who felt it disrupted the game's random nature.

 Since early 2023, the Times has implemented an external testing process for Wordle and other games.
 Approximately 35 testers receive puzzles three to four weeks before public release.
 Their role is to provide feedback that helps decide difficulty levels and establish variety through puzzles.
 Along with qualitative feedback, the development team also utilizes quantitative data such as solve rates to guide improvements that balance analytics and creativity.

 According to Everdeen Mason, editorial director for NYT Games, "Data is very important in what we do...
 But I really want [the editors] to have a lot of creative freedom and passion, because I think it does make the puzzles better."

 The New York Times Games team occasionally publishes research about technical experiments it conducts.
 In 2024, NYT Games AI Engineer Shafik Quoraishee published an in depth article on introducing handwriting recognition via on-device AI models onto the New York Times Games App Crosswords.
 Shafik and Wyna have also collaborated on building tools that aide puzzle analysis and research for Connections.
+The Times has also published details on experimentation regarding Connections and graph neural networks.